Word page

 Common questions

 • What does hootenanny mean?
-It means a lively gathering or event, often with music or informal performance.
+A lively gathering, often with music.

 • How do you pronounce hootenanny?
-It is usually pronounced HOO-tuh-nan-ee.
+It is commonly pronounced HOO-tuh-nan-ee.

 • What words are similar to hootenanny?
-Shindig, jamboree, and festive gathering are similar ideas.
+Similar words include Shindig, Jamboree, Gathering, and Hullabaloo.